isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-A leak is colloquially "anything that isn't cleaned up."
+A leak is colloquially “anything that isn’t cleaned up.”
-The more important classification is "anything that can no longer be cleaned up."
+The more important classification is “anything that can no longer be cleaned up.”
 For example, allocating an object on the heap and then losing the last pointer that points to that allocation.
 This rule should not be taken as requiring that allocations within long-lived objects must be returned during program shutdown.
 For example, relying on system guaranteed cleanup such as file closing and memory deallocation upon process shutdown can simplify code.